Skip to main content

 Missouri uses pure comparative negligence when examining personal injury cases.
 Even if an injured party shared some fault for their injuries, the law does not bar them from receiving compensation.
 If the court finds in favor of the injured party, any damages awarded are diminished in proportion to the injured party’s percentage of fault.

-Missouri law also this negligence theory for products liability claims, or when a person becomes injured as a result of a defective or dangerous product.
+Missouri law also uses this negligence theory for product liability claims, or when a person becomes injured due to a defective or dangerous product.

 Applicable Law: MO Rev Stat § 537.765Gustafson v.
 Benda, 661 S.W.2d 11 (Mo.
 1983)